MiraiLouis/MiraiLouis/README.md

 ### Hi there👋, Welcome to my page!

-Hello!👻 My name is **Louis CHEN**, I am currently a student from CY Tech from Cergy
+Hello!👻 My name is **Louis CHEN**, I am currently a student in artificial intelligence at CY Tech, Cergy.

+I'm passionated about IT💻, engineering⚙, and sciences🔬.
+These fields fascinate me due to their innovative nature and the problem-solving opportunities they offer.
 <!--
 **MiraiLouis/MiraiLouis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.